benkehoe/aws-sso-util/docs/login.md

 ## Other options

-Use `--force` to ignore any cached tokens.
+Use `--force-refresh` to ignore any cached tokens.

 On headless systems, the attempt to pop up the browser will silently fail and the always-printed fallback message with the URL and code can be used.
 If you are on a system with a browser but you do not want the automatic pop up, use `--headless` or set the environment variable `AWS_SSO_DISABLE_BROWSER` to `1` or `true`.